Finite sets, mappings, cardinals, and arithmetic in intuitionistic New Foundations: Introduction

 \section{Introduction}

-Quine's NF set theory is a first-order theory whose language contains only the binary predicate symbol $\in$, and whose axioms are two in number: extensionality and stratified comprehension.
-The definition of these axioms will be reviewed below; full details can be found in \cite{rosser1978}.
-Intuitionistic NF, or \INF, is the theory with the same language and axioms as NF, but with intuitionistic logic instead of classical.
+Quine's \NF\ set theory is a first-order theory whose language contains only the binary predicate symbol $\in$, and whose axioms are extensionality and stratified comprehension.
+The definition of these axioms will be reviewed below; full details can be found in~\cite{rosser1978}.
+Intuitionistic \NF, or \INF, is the theory with the same language and axioms as \NF, but with intuitionistic logic instead of classical. \footnote{ $\INF$ is briefly mentioned in Forster's thesis~\cite{Forster1976-NF}; next mentioned in~\cite{Dzierzgowski1992}, ~\cite{Dzierzgowski1995}, and~\cite{Dzierzgowski1996}, where the focus is on intuitionistic type theories.
+The initial development of $\INF$ may be in~\cite{forster2009}, which first called attention to the problem of interpreting HA in $\INF$. } Here we intend to provide a coherent infrastructure of definitions, theorems, and Lean-checked proofs on which further investigations can be based. \footnote{ The development of \NF\ and its variants has been surveyed by Forster~\cite{forster}, and a comprehensive online bibliography of research on set theories with a universal set is maintained by Holmes~\cite{HolmesNFBiblio}. }